 What are Bulbs?

-Bulb A bulb is an underground vertical shoot with modified leaves (or thick leaf bases) that store food for an undeveloped plant.
-For example, tulips, bluebells, daffodils.
+A bulb is an underground vertical shoot with modified leaves (or thick leaf bases) that store food for an undeveloped plant, for example, TulipsBluebells, and Daffodils.

 Corm

-Rhizome A rhizome is a horizontal stem of a plant that typically thrives underground, which delivers roots and shoots out of the ground.
-For example, irises and lily of the valley.
+A rhizome is a horizontal stem of a plant that typically thrives underground, which delivers roots and shoots out of the ground, for example Irises and Lily of the valley.

-Tuber Sometimes mistaken for a bulb, a tuber is the enlarged or fleshy part of an underground stem which stores nutrients for new plants developing from buds or 'eyes'.
-For example, dahlia and potato.
+Occasionally mistaken for a bulb, a tuber is the enlarged or fleshy part of an underground stem which stores nutrients for new plants developing from buds or ‘eyes’, for example Dahlia and Potato.

 Easy Bulbs to Plant

-Although most bulbs prefer a full blanket of sun that lasts about six to eight hours per day, plant spring bulbs that flourish under the watchful eye of deciduous trees.
+Although most bulbs prefer a full blanket of sun that lasts about six to eight hours per day, plant spring bulbs that flourish under shade of deciduous trees.

 To add an inviting arrangement, consider foliage bulbs such as the colorful red bursts of Caladiums with their attractive leaves.